 from plone.app.customerize import registration from zope.publisher.interfaces.browser import IBrowserRequest # views is generator of zope.component.registry.AdapterRegistration objects views = registration.getViews(IBrowserRequest)

-How to filter out views which provide a certain interface:
+The following example filters out views which provide a given interface:

 from plone.app.customerize import registration from zope.publisher.interfaces.browser import IBrowserRequest # views is generator of zope.component.registry.AdapterRegistration objects views = registration.getViews(IBrowserRequest) # Filter out all classes which implement a certain interface views = [ view.factory for view in views if IBlocksView.implementedBy(view.factory) ]